sandra-calvo/Lab2-application-development/README.md

 http://yourAppName.au-syd.mybluemix.net/ui - Sydney

-Awesome, you web app is ready!
+**Fantastic!
+Your web app is ready.**
 Now you can interact with the machine learning model you created from the webapp. :+1:

 # PHASE 6
 ## Connect Watson Assistant with your ML model